i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/monitoring-basics/plugin-packs.md

 installed using the command line interface, or automatically.

 - A pack that contains commands, host templates and service templates.
-Packs are installed via the Centreon interface.
+Packs are installed via the i-Vertix interface.
 For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be fine-tuned later on).

-  Some packs also contain [discovery rules](discovery/introduction.md).
+- Some packs also contain discovery modes.

-To get an up-to-date list of all Plugin Packs with their respective monitoring procedures, please refer to the section on [Plugin Packs](/pp/integrations/plugin-packs/getting-started/introduction).

 ## Prerequisites for i-Vertix Plugin Pack Manager

 ### License

-A [license](../../installation/Setup-Startup-Central-Poller/license.md) is required to access the full Plugin Packs catalog.
+A [license](../../installation/setup-central-poller/license.md) is required to access the full Plugin Packs catalog.
 Contact the

 1) i-Vertix support e-mail: support@i-vertix.com